 What Common Social Media Mistakes Do Audits Reveal?

-Social media audit can help you reveal mistakes that you might be making even without knowing it.
+Social media audits can help you reveal mistakes that you might be making even without knowing it.
 We made a list of the five most common social media mistakes that can be spotted during an audit.

 1. Fake followers